 What are the benefits of coaching

 - Effective communication: Once you’re aware of yourself and others around you, the way you approach and communicate with others drastically improves.
-You can assess how others will perceive your message and can make necessary adjustments beforehand.
-Effective communication also includes active listening followed by effective comprehension.
-When you can perceive what others are saying easily, you’ll be the most sought out person by your colleagues.
+You can assess how others will perceive your message and make the necessary adjustments beforehand.
+From my experience, I’ve learned that effective communication also includes active listening and effective comprehension.
+When you can easily perceive what others are saying, you’ll be the most sought out person by your colleagues.

 - Problem-solving: Though coaching might not necessarily teach problem-solving, it is very easy to understand effective problem-solving by watching how a coach works.
 A coach solves problems by using introspective techniques, analyzing scenarios, coming up with fresh and different perspectives, and offering various tools to tackle a difficult situation.
 By understanding this, one can inculcate a problem-solving mentality, which will be necessary for the workplace environment.

-- Empathy: With the increase in awareness comes the ease of placing yourself in others’ shoes, therefore, increases empathy.
-Empathy is a necessary quality of a leader and a coach.
-Empathy ensures you are not hard on others, and you genuinely care for the happiness and well-being of others.
+- Empathy: With the increase in awareness comes the ease of placing yourself in others’ shoes, which therefore increases empathy.
+Empathy is a necessary quality for a leader and a coach.
+Empathy ensures you are not hard on others and genuinely care for their happiness and well-being.

 - Stress management: Once you are equipped with resources to tackle challenges confidently, you won’t let stress affect your mental state.
 You’ll learn to stay calm and patient even under the most intense situations, and this will make you a better fit for your workplace.

-- Adaptability and flexibility: Through coaching, one unlearns and let goes of bad personality traits and learns/inculcates beneficial traits.
+- Adaptability and flexibility: Through coaching, one unlearns and lets go of bad personality traits and learns/inculcates beneficial traits.
 This molding of personality brings about adaptability and flexibility.
-Any sudden and drastic changes in the workplace will not phase you, as you are accustomed to changing according to the challenging scenarios.
+Any sudden and drastic changes in the workplace will not phase you, as you are accustomed to changing according to challenging scenarios.

-- Enhanced performance: With overall development in your personality because of coaching, comes the delivery of enhanced performance.
+- Enhanced performance: With the overall development of your personality because of coaching, comes enhanced performance.

 Why is coaching important?

-Coaching is important because coaching helps you become the best version of yourself.
+After putting it to a test myself, I can confirm that coaching is important because it helps you become the best version of yourself.
 Along with the above-mentioned, you’ll have a better approach at life compared to a person who hasn’t undergone coaching.